top of page

 Alina Ușurelu (interdisciplinary artist), Cristina Lilienfeld (choreographer), Lala Misosniky (sonic artist), Ema Alexandrescu (psychologist), Gabriel Durlan (visual artist), Rucsandra Pop (artist and anthropologist), Alec Bălășescu (anthropologist), Georgiana Vlahbei (ethnologist, museographer and artist), Adriana Butoi (interdisciplinary artist), Lena Ciobanu (visual artist), Maria Bîrsan (curator)

-About Rain, Rivers, Streams… is a project of the Developing Art Association co-financed by
+On Rain, Rivers, Streams… is a project of the Developing Art Association co-financed by

 National Cultural Fund Administration - AFCN.